 He is the recipient of the Ford Prize for Distinguished Reporting on the Presidency and the David Broder Award for political reporting.
 Known for his pioneering use of social media, Dickerson has more than 2 million Twitter followers at @jdickerson.

+He is on the board of Covenant House International.
 Dickerson resides in New York City with his family.

-Hello to all you visitors from Google!
+Hello to all you visitors who have searched for John Dickerson.

 I really enjoyed my four month return to Face the Nation this summer.